lfelipediniz/Courses/README.md

 **TypeScript and JavaScript, basic to advanced - taught by Luiz Otávio Miranda**

-    Learning in this course teaches:
+    Learning in this course is:

 - Basic, Functional and Object Oriented JavaScript (ES6 +, front-end and back-end)
 - TypeScript - a JavaScript superset with static typing (front-end and back-end)